The Award of Honour

 The Eric "Winkle" Brown Memorial Award

-Awarded for commendable achievement or contribution, by an individual or team, to the operational assessment or development of a manned aircraft(s) or airborne system(s).
+Awarded for an exceptional achievement or contribution, by an individual or team, to the operational assessment or development of a manned aircraft(s) or airborne system(s).

 The Sir James Martin Award